 - Includes full support for RVII, including overclocking (which did not exist in the previous version of b15).

-- You can now use the <Tab> and <Shift>+<Tab> keys to select the next/previous point of the curve.
-This feature is useful for those who will prefer to use the <Up>/<Under keys to fine tune the frequency shift of the selected point instead of adjusting the point with the mouse cursor.
-We remind you that you can also hold down the <Ctrl> key while tuning the frequency with the <Up>/<Down> keys to jump to the nearest frequency value rounded to 10MHz.
+- Use the <Tab> and <Shift>+<Tab> keys to select the next/previous point of the curve.
+This feature is useful for those who prefer to use the <Up>/<Down> keys to fine tune the frequency shift of the selected point instead of adjusting the point with the mouse cursor.
+We remind you that you can also hold down the <Ctrl> key while tuning the frequency with the <Up>/<Down> keys to jump to the nearest 10MHz rounded frequency value.

-- You can now press the <Enter> key to edit the selected point frequency offset from the keyboard.
+- Press the ‘Enter’ key to edit the frequency offset of the selected point from the keyboard.
 Alternatively you can press <Shift>+<Enter> to specify the absolute value of the target frequency, so that the editor will automatically calculate the desired deviation.

 - Slightly modified keyboard control interface for AMD implementation of the V/F curve editor.
-Previously, you could select P-State and adjust the frequency with the <Up>/<Down> or <Ctrl>+<Up>/<Ctrl>+<Down> keys or with the <Left>/<Right> or <Ctrl>+<Left>/<Ctrl>+<Right> keys.
-Now both frequency and voltage are set with the <Up>/<Down> or <Ctrl>+<Up>/<Ctrl>+<Down> keys and the input voltage or keyboard frequency focus is selected with the <PageUp> / <PageDown> keys.
-The input voltage or frequency focus of the keyboard is now highlighted with the brightness of the selected point on the curve.
-The keyboard input focus also affects the new function <Enter> / <Shift> + <Enter> , allowing you to enter the target voltage or frequency in both offset and absolute form.
+Previously it was possible to select P-State and adjust the frequency with the <Up>/<Down> or <Ctrl>+<Up>/<Ctrl>+<Down> keys or with the <Left>/<Right> or <Ctrl>+<Left>/<Ctrl>+<Right> keys.
+Now both frequency and voltage are set with the keys <Up>/<Down> or <Ctrl>+<Up>/<Ctrl>+<Down> and the keyboard input voltage or frequency focus is selected with the keys <PageUp> / <PageDown>.
+The keyboard voltage or frequency input focus is now highlighted with the brightness of the selected point on the curve.
+The keyboard input focus also affects the new <Enter> / <Shift> + <Enter> function, allowing you to enter the target voltage or frequency in both offset and absolute form.

-- Added support for undo/redo to the stress/frequency curve editor:
+- Added support for undo/redo to the stress curve editor

-- Undo history is discarded when the curve is applied, forcibly read back from the hardware with the <F5> key, or switched to a different GPU in a multi-GPU system.
+- Undo history is discarded when applying the curve, forcibly re-reading it from the hardware with the <F5> key or switching to a different GPU in a multi-GPU system.

 The number of recorded undo/redo steps is shown in square brackets in the title of the editor window.

-- The application properties dialog window is now displayed with the highest style when properties are activated from a separate monitoring window and the “Always on top” mode is enabled.
+- The application properties dialog is now displayed in the highest style when properties are activated from a separate monitoring window and the “Always on top” mode is enabled.

-- NVIDIA Scanner components have been updated to the latest version, so the problem with NVML.dll needs to be fixed now.
+- The NVIDIA Scanner components have been updated to the latest version, so the problem with NVML.dll should now be fixed.

 MSI AFTERBURNER FOR ANDROID

 The new Afterburner utility allows Android-based smartphones and tablets to adjust or monitor Afterburner settings on the PC via a Wi-Fi connection.
-In addition to controlling the temperature, voltage and fan speed, the utility can also be used for overclocking and overvoltaging.
+In addition to monitoring temperature, voltage and fan speed, the utility can also be used for overclocking and overvoltaging.
 You can use the MSI Afterburner for Android to monitor and overclock your machine from your Android device.
-To use the MSI Afterburner App you must have the MSI Afterburner remote server installed on your computer.
+To use the MSI Afterburner App you must have the remote MSI Afterburner server installed on your computer.

-Ideal for gamers who like to control the operation of their graphics cards, they can now do so via their mobile phone or tablet, even while playing FPS games, without having to use a separate screen.
-Key parameters can even be adjusted on-the-fly in specific test scenarios to make it even easier to beat world performance records.
-You can even connect to your home computer and see how the graphics card works when you’re away!
+Ideal for gamers who like to control the performance of their graphics cards, they can now do so via their mobile phone or tablet, even while playing FPS games, without having to use a separate screen.
+Key parameters can even be adjusted on the fly in specific test scenarios to make it even easier to break world performance records.
+You can even connect to your home computer and check how your graphics card works when you’re out and about!

-ENTER THE GUMS UP UNIVERSE AND GET YOUR HANDS ON PROGRAMS LIKE MSI AFTERBURNET PRO FOR FREE, WITH THOUSANDS OF ADDED ADVANTAGES!
+ENTER THE GUMS UP UNIVERSE AND GET PROGRAMS LIKE MSI AFTERBURNET PRO FOR FREE, WITH THOUSANDS OF ADDED BENEFITS!